Notice of Annual General Meeting 2025

-All welcome to join us at our AGM where we will review our activities over the last year, as well as undertake nomination and election of group officers.
+Everyone is welcome to join our Annual General Meeting, where we’ll review our activities over the last year and undertake the nomination and election of group officers.

 Please email hello@vegontheedge.org if you would like to attend so we can ensure adequate seating for all.